 I haven’t had many chances to really disappear into a book lately but I hope this update is a small step to regaining that space to breathe this year.

-The lovely bloggers at Year of the Asian started the #YARC2019 reading challenge earlier this year, which anyone can join at any time, so I thought this might be a good time to join up too.
+Year of the Asian started the #YARC2019 reading challenge earlier this year, which anyone can join at any time, so I thought this might be a good time to join up too.
 Learn about the team (CW, Lily, Shealea & Vicky) behind the project, the guidelines and how to sign-up at the Year of the Asian.

 I’m aiming low with an adorable Philippine tarsier #YARC2019 badge below designed by CW of Year of the Asian for 1 – 10 books in 2019.
 (I’ve just finished Jade City for a different readalong by Lit CelebrAsian, so it’s a great overlapping start for #YARC2019 too).